Top 10 Best The Police Songs

-A good song, lacking perhaps some structure but still manages to do a good job because of its melody and the highly talented Andy and Stuart on guitar and drums who can make the song engaging.
+A good song, lacking perhaps some structure but still manages to do a good job because of its melody.
+The highly talented Andy and Stuart on guitar and drums can make the song engaging.

-With an instant synth hook, the catchiest song of Ghost remains the most brilliant song Police has ever made.
-Who would have thought guitar could have been replaced with synths to create an even better reggae sound, this time with a sophisticated neo classical feel.
+With an instant synth hook, the catchiest song of Ghost remains the most brilliant song The Police has ever made.
+Who would have thought a guitar could have been replaced with synths to create an even better reggae sound, this time with a sophisticated neo-classical feel?
 The instrumental section is gorgeous and eloquent.
-Lyrics are quite intellectual as well so all this makes it a very worthwhile piece to listen to.
-Why this is at 24 beats me though.
+The lyrics are quite intellectual as well, so all this makes it a very worthwhile piece to listen to.
+Why this is at 24 beats me, though.
 Maybe it's too subdued for some.
-Acquired taste perhaps but anyone who knows music will feast on this gem.
+Acquired taste perhaps, but anyone who knows music will feast on this gem.

-Must have reset the list for this to be at the bottom with the amount of comments on it.. should be number 2 in my opinion.. with Walking on the Moon number 1...
+They must have reset the list for this to be at the bottom, given the amount of comments on it.
+It should be number 2 in my opinion, with Walking on the Moon at number 1.

-LAST?!?!
+Last?!?!
 That just doesn't make sense.
-Easily one of the Police's top 15.
+This is easily one of the Police's top 15.

-One of my favorites on Outlandos this is the punkiest Police song with a great energy, great riff and an uncompromising Sting.
+One of my favorites on Outlandos, this is the punkiest Police song with great energy, a great riff, and an uncompromising Sting.

-While Stjng s pompous a la Jamaica West Indies accent does give a pompous impression of an educated White Man trying to sound cool, this is a very good attempt at experimenting with reggae and we essentially have an excellent piece with sparse instrumentation, exotic groove, timed and precise syncopation and a super sexy feel.
+While Sting's pompous à la Jamaica West Indies accent does give a pompous impression of an educated White Man trying to sound cool, this is a very good attempt at experimenting with reggae.
+We essentially have an excellent piece with sparse instrumentation, exotic groove, timed and precise syncopation, and a super sexy feel.
 It's a delicate dark horse and definitely a winner.

 Great reggae song… Great sentiment… I've quoted it a couple of times, sometimes sincerely.

-Now this is plain insult.
-Any lover of the police has got to listen to this at least once in a life time.
-In fact anyone should listen to this at least once in a lifetime.
+Now, this is a plain insult.
+Any lover of The Police has got to listen to this at least once in a lifetime.
+In fact, anyone should listen to this at least once in a lifetime.
 This is such a classic Police song.
 You have just got to listen to it to understand why.
-It's got everything the Police are good at improvisation, experimentation, jamming.
-Starts from a reggae dance, becomes an army march protest then a series of calling waves before it takes you over wipes you out and rides you into oblivion like a speed train.
+It's got everything The Police are good at: improvisation, experimentation, jamming.
+It starts from a reggae dance, becomes an army march protest, then a series of calling waves before it takes you over, wipes you out, and rides you into oblivion like a speed train.
 And all it was was actually just the middle section of a song rendered live.
 Subliminal.

-This is one of the least interesting songs by the Police.
+This is one of the least interesting songs by The Police.
 It does have enough to keep it going but it's otherwise a very ordinary song with a standard beat and linear melody.
-Works in a kind of 'ob la di ob la the' way, you know with a catchy repetitive line.
-Monotony is not Police's forte.
+It works in a kind of 'Ob-La-Di, Ob-La-Da' way, you know, with a catchy repetitive line.
+Monotony is not The Police's forte.

-Love this song, so many great ones by one of the best bands ever!
+I love this song.
+There are so many great ones by one of the best bands ever!